 [2023 update: I have realized that the rhythm of the golf swing is 1:1.
 The backswing and the forward swing back to the ball take equal amounts of time.
 The 3:1 rhythm discussed below is the resulting rhythm of the clubhead.
 When you practice your swing, practice swinging 1:1.]

 Rhythm and tempo is the glue that holds your swing together.
 Nothing else makes sense until you get them right.

-Rhythm is the expression of clubhead acceleration from takeaway to impact.
-The musical example below shows you how to achieve it.
+Rhythm is the relative duration of the different parts of the swing.
+The musical example below shows you the rhythm of the golf swing.
 It is the Blue Danube waltz, suggested for this purpose by Percy Boomer in his essential book, On Learning Golf.

 The waltz, in a simplified version, begins with a pick-up note, which is the takeaway (T) in the golf swing.
 The next three ascending notes comprise the backswing (B).
 The fifth note represents impact (I).
 I completed the phrase to let it sound right.

 It might seem that you have to rush to get the club down to the ball in such a short time.
 To the contrary, most recreational golfers get back to the ball before that fifth beat.
 You might actually have to slow down your swing to get your rhythm right.

 Let the first movement down with your hands be gravity-fed.
 Then let that natural acceleration, accompanied by an unforced body turn, get the club moving at the requisite speed.